paldhous/ucb/2015/dataviz/md_raw/class13.md

 drug_cos
 ```

-`dyRangeSelector()` adds a control to the bottom of the chart that can be used to focus in on parts of the time series.
+`dyRangeSelector()` adds a control to the bottom of the chart which can be used to focus on parts of the time series.

 The chart should now look like this

 ![](img/class13_16.jpg)

-As for rCharts, it is possible to customize dygraph chart. in various ways For example, this version of the code will create anarea chart with the areas filled with an opacity of 0.4:
+It is possible to customize dygraph chart in various ways.
+For example, this version of the code will create an area chart with the areas filled with an opacity of 0.4:

 ```R
 # make dygraph area chart